oroinc/OroCRMMarketingBundle/src/Oro/Bundle/CampaignBundle/Resources/doc/api/campaign.md

 ### delete_list

 Delete a campaign record.

-The list of records to be deleted can be limited by filters.
+The list of the records to be deleted can be limited by filters.

 {@inheritdoc}